-Kathy spent the first few years of her career in printing.
+Scout spent the first few years of her career in the printing industry.
 From there, she advanced to graphic design and production.
-She got really excited about computers in 1986 and joined Smith & Hawken’s Art Department in 1987.
-There, she spearheaded their conversion from manual methods of graphic design and production to computer-based methods using the first versions of Quark Xpress.
-In 1989, Janet lured her away to become a general Macintosh specialist and trouble-shooter with Tokerud Consulting Group.
-Over the years, she got more and more into FileMaker development and Studio Manager, becoming Studio Manager’s product manager in 2000.
+She got really excited about computers in 1986 and joined Smith & Hawken’s Art Department in 1987 where she spearheaded the conversion of their high-quality catalog from manual production methods to computer using the first versions of Quark Xpress.
+In 1989, Janet lured her away to become a general Macintosh specialist with Tokerud Consulting Group.
+Over the years, she honed her skills in FileMaker development, becoming Studio Manager’s product manager in 2000.

-As a senior member of the Tokerud team, I have been the interface designer, associate product developer and chief technical writer.
-Currently my work primarily involves writing manuals, user guides, training materials and website content.
-Although I do not design websites, I do work to keep TCG web pages current.
+Although I’m an independent contractor, I serve as a senior member of the Tokerud team, I am the graphical user interface designer, associate product developer and chief technical writer.
+In addition to designing layouts for computers and a variety of mobile devices, I write the Studio Manager manuals.
+Although I do not design websites, I assist in keeping TCG web pages current.

 Occasionally I work directly with designers to customize Studio Manager.
 What makes me good at this job is that I am one of you.
 My background for many years prior to joining TCG was in the graphic arts and printing industries.

-More often I work directly with Janet, either at her home office in Tiburon (a 1 hour commute for me each way from Santa Rosa) or remotely from my own home office.
-On very rare occasions I can still be talked into helping out folks with Macintosh tech support and the graphic design of simple flyers.
+I usually work directly with Janet, either at her office in Novato or remotely from my home office.
+On very rare occasions I can still be talked into helping out folks with Mac, iOS and iPadOS tech support.

-In my off hours and weeks, I’ve found a nice balance to my work as a computer professional – that of vision quest guide.
-I lead vision quests in the desert a few times a year.
-See below for details.
+In my off hours and weeks, I’ve found a nice balance to my work as a computer professional as an avid hiker and amateur naturalist.
+I used to lead vision quests in California high desert country a few times a year.
+See below for my story.

 Birthdate and Age: September 3, 1950 – you do the math, it’s easy